Melissa (novel): Plot

-The novel follows Melissa, a transgender girl, whose family and the rest of the world sees as George.
-Melissa is in the fourth grade.
-Her class is about to begin their production of Charlotte's Web.
+The novel follows Melissa, a transgender girl, whose family and the rest of the world sees as George, a boy.
+Melissa is in fourth grade, and her class is about to begin their production of Charlotte's Web.
 Auditions are fast approaching, and the class rules are that each girl will audition for the role of Charlotte and each boy will audition for the role of Wilbur, the pig.
-Melissa wants to audition for the role of Charlotte.
-When Melissa gets called out into the hall and does her audition as Charlotte, her teacher, Ms. Udell, thinks Melissa is making a joke and tells Melissa that she cannot play the role of Charlotte, because Melissa is a boy.
-Since Melissa does not want to play a role other than Charlotte and Ms. Udell said that was not an option, Melissa takes a role in the stage crew.
+Melissa wants to audition for the role of Charlotte, and has the support and assistance of her best friend Kelly in doing so.

+When Melissa gets called out into the hall and does her audition as Charlotte, her teacher, Ms. Udell, thinks Melissa is making a joke and tells Melissa that she cannot play the role of Charlotte, because she believes that Melissa is a boy.
+Since Melissa does not want to play a boy's role and Ms. Udell said that Charlotte was not an option, Melissa takes a role in the stage crew.
 Meanwhile, at home, Melissa's mom finds her secret collection of female magazines.
-Melissa's mother views her actions as childish and says that she does not want to see Melissa wearing girl clothing, shoes, or going in her room at all.
+Melissa's mother views her actions as childish and says that she does not want to see Melissa wearing "girl" clothing, shoes, or going in her room at all.
 Back at school, Melissa is still upset with Ms. Udell's reaction to her audition.
 In addition, she feels distant from her friend Kelly because Kelly got the role of Charlotte.
 However, as the classes' efforts to prepare for the upcoming production increased, Melissa finds a way to become the "Charlotte" of the stage crew by playing a supportive role for her friend.
 Inspired by Charlotte's courage, she gains the confidence to tell Kelly that she is a girl.

 After processing this news, Kelly is supportive of her best friend Melissa, and her efforts to tell the world she is a girl.
 One afternoon, as the stage crew is working on the set, Jeff, the class bully, says that if he met a talking spider he would step on it.
-Melissa feels the instinct to protect Charlotte and paints "SOME JERK" on a piece of paper and drops it on Jeff's back, painting his sweatshirt with the words.
+Melissa feels the instinct to protect Charlotte and paints "Some jerk" (in all caps) on a piece of paper and drops it on Jeff's back, painting the back of his sweatshirt with the words.
 After Jeff sees the damage, he punches Melissa to punish her for ruining his favorite sweatshirt, causing her to vomit on him.
 As a result of the fight, both Melissa and Jeff are in trouble with their teachers.
 However, in the process of getting punished, Melissa discovers that the principal is sympathetic to transgender people.